apache/spark/docs/helm-chart/setting-resources-for-containers.rst

 Setting resources for containers
 --------------------------------

 It is possible to set `resources <https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/>`__ for the Containers managed by the chart.
-You can define different resources for various airflow k8s Containers.
+You can define different resources for various Airflow k8s Containers.
 By default the resources are not set.

 .. note::
     The k8s scheduler can use resources to decide which node to place the Pod on.
 Since a Pod resource request/limit is the sum of the resource requests/limits for each Container in the Pod, it is advised to specify resources for each Container in the Pod.

 Possible Containers where resources can be configured include:

-* Main airflow Containers and their sidecars.
+* Main Airflow Containers and their sidecars.
 You can add the resources for these Containers through the following parameters:

    * ``workers.resources``
    * ``workers.logGroomerSidecar.resources``